 Extract, Analyze, and Translate Text from Images with the Cloud ML APIs

-In this lab, we'll explore the power of machine learning by using multiple machine learning APIs together.
-We'll start with the Cloud Vision API's text detection method to make use of Optical Character Recognition (OCR) to extract text from images.
-Then we'll learn how to translate that text with the Translation API and analyze it with the Natural Language API.
+In this lab you'll explore the power of machine learning by using multiple machine learning APIs together.
+Start with Cloud Vision API's text detection method to make use of Optical Character Recognition (OCR) to extract text from images.
+Then, learn how to translate that text with the Translation API and analyze it with the Natural Language API.